Alvarez dominates Ryder in Mexico homecoming

 Last updated on .From the section Boxing

-Home favourite Saul 'Canelo' Alvarez beat Britain's John Ryder in front of 50,000 raucous and impassioned Mexican fans on a historic night in Guadalajara.
+Home favourite Saul 'Canelo' Alvarez beat Britain's John Ryder in front of 50,000 raucous Mexican fans on a historic night in Guadalajara.

 The Mexican champion defended his undisputed super-middleweight crown on points despite a spirited display by Ryder at Estadio Akron.